laboratoiredebiophotonique/transient_grating_artifact_filter/README.md

 - Recombine the filtered periodic component with the smooth component.

-- Apply a light (3x3 kernel) gaussian low-pass filter to remove any remaining high frequency noise.
+- Apply a light gaussian low-pass filter to remove any remaining high frequency noise.